needle-mirror/com.unity.learn.iet-framework/README.md

-# In Editor Interactive Tutorials
+# Tutorial Framework
 ---------
-This package is needed to have In Editor Tutorials working.
+This package is needed to have In-Editor Tutorials working.

-**This package relies on Unity internals and is not available on production**

 ## Setup
 Follow those steps to add support to in Editor tutorials to your project/template: